jethrotmbl/School-Management-System/README.md

 # README

 A web-based School Management System designed to streamline and manage school operations such as student records, teacher management, guardians, and enrollment processes.
-The system provides a centralized platform for efficient data management and organization.
+The system provides a centralized platform for efficient data management and organization. <br>

 **Features**
   <ul>Student management (add, edit, delete, view)</ul>